 Paris – We have talked about Paris for the longest time – Nathan is so passionate about wanting to go!
 Since the kids have gotten a bit older and taken more of an interest in famous places and facts, it has become a topic of conversation for them too.
 After seeing both Ratatouille and Ballerina, it was a done deal – they wanted to see the Eiffel tower!
 And so next month, the first leg of our holiday will be exploring Paris (as well as the war graves at Normandy and a long weekend in Vendee on the west coast of France).

-Lisbon – In October we will be celebrating our 10 year wedding anniversary (where does time go?).
+Istanbul or Krakow – In October we will be celebrating our 10 year wedding anniversary (where does time go?).
 And I have resigned to the fact that it was incredibly naive of us to assume we could afford a week on a caribbean cruise, a week in Dubai or another trip to Mexico on our 10 year wedding anniversary!
 And so we have been looking at lovely places closer to home and focussing on those others for 15 years (realistic right?).

 We love the Yorkshire Dales and I am excited to go with friends – as are the kids.
 Camping is an excellent way to get away on a budget and just like last year when we had a night away in the Peak District so we could visit Bakewell and Chatsworth, it is such a fun adventure and way to see places you might otherwise not be able to afford.
 With our village friends camping trip, we are already planning our activities and who is cooking (which is apparently me – every night!) and it is very exciting to think about all of the fun we will have in a tent for 4 days for £100!

 I think we will also opt for Camping when we go to Cromer (Norfolk) – another place I cannot wait to see.
 I have loved the look of Cromer since seeing it several times on instagram and when I showed Nathan the pretty houses and pier, he agreed it would be a lovely place to go for a mini break this Summer and so we have it down on our Summer plans.
+If not this year, then definitely next!

-I have always being a dreamer and despite our current lack of finances, I wholeheartedly believe with continued budgeting (and probably me picking up a part time job by now too), we can totally make all of these adventures a reality this year and others going forward!
+I have always been a dreamer and despite our current lack of finances, I wholeheartedly believe with continued budgeting (and probably me picking up a part time job by now too), we can totally make all of these adventures a reality this year and others going forward!
 We love to travel so much and it means so much to us, that it really is the area that most of our surplus cash goes.
 We don’t drink, have expensive taste or anything (we couldn’t afford to right now anyway) and so our leisure/travel fund is a big priority for us – to enable us to do the things that bring us the most joy and excitement.

-I am so excited for a holiday next month and to see the kids faces when we go on a ferry, see the Eiffel tower, the glass pyramids that make up the Louvre and then Hamburg later in the year!
+I am so excited for a holiday next month and to see the kids faces when we go on a ferry, see the Eiffel tower, the glass pyramids that make up the Louvre and then possibly Hamburg later in the year!
 These our budget friendly travel plans this year – what are yours?